 - One participant preparer supported the disclosure about the primary reasons and management' strategic rationale for the business combination at the acquisition date.
 But they were concerned that the provision of information about the performance of an acquired business might not be possible and may lack informative value.
 They add that the purchased businesses have always been integrated in the existing ones, both in terms of management and in terms of performance evaluation.
 This would occur unless the purchased business constitutes a specific CGU.
-Useful information about the subsequent performance of the business combination is provided in the segment reporting and through the impairment of goodwill. - 109 The participant noted it is not clear for how long the disclosure relating to the subsequent results of an acquisition should be provided.
-Finally, the participant considers that it should not be reported in the financial statements, but only in the management report. - 110 One participant preparer organisation noted the management report might be the appropriate location for the additional information proposed in the DP.
+Useful information about the subsequent performance of the business combination is provided in the segment reporting and through the impairment of goodwill. - 113 The participant noted it is not clear for how long the disclosure relating to the subsequent results of an acquisition should be provided.
+Finally, the participant considers that it should not be reported in the financial statements, but only in the management report. - 114 One participant preparer organisation noted the management report might be the appropriate location for the additional information proposed in the DP.
 It seems reasonable to disclose the strategic rationale for the acquisition and the management's objectives.
 It may also be reasonable to require management to describe how it will monitor and assess the success of the acquisition.
-However, to go further than this would be damaging to entities which report under IFRS.
+However, to go further than this would be damaging to entities which report under IFRS. - 115 Another participant agreed and understands the aim to provide information on the strategic reasons behind acquisitions, but noted that the information is often already available and published, at least the material ones, in press releases.
+Instead, disclosing information in relation to the extent to which an acquisition is meeting CODM's objectives, synergies and their cost is quite complex and sensitive.
+Should this information exist, it may not be easily available, and it implies costly operational challenges.